$7.00 (Includes Shipping and Handling)

 (Left to Right) Bob Roberts retired CP Section Foreman, Cheri Goodspeed GJDF Board member, Jane Hall GJDF Board President, Tom Tardif, representing CMQR

-A very special thanks to everyone who was involved over the last several months of putting this lease together and especially to the CMQR for allowing us to preserve a piece of regional character.
+A very special thanks to everyone who was involved putting this lease together and especially to the CMQR for allowing us to preserve a piece of regional character.
+Canadian Pacific Railway continues with the long term lease signed in 2015.